 - Master of International Development Policy (MIDP)

-(Note: Those applying with a completed application by November 30 will dbe considered for scholarship and will be notified of their decision by mid-January.)
+(Note: Those applying with a completed application by December 1 deadline will be considered for scholarship and will be notified of their decision by mid-January.)

 Please be sure to review the Graduate School Admissions How to Apply page.